Amazon Prime Air: Concept

-As of 2022, the cost for a single drone delivery in Amazon's ongoing US trials was at least $484, which the company anticipated to reduce to $63 by 2025 - still almost 20 times as high as its average ground delivery cost.
+As of 2022, the cost for a single drone delivery in Amazon's ongoing U.S. trials was at least $484, which the company anticipated to reduce to $63 by 2025 - still almost 20 times as high as its average ground delivery cost.
 At the time, customers participating in the trials were required to install a physical marker in their backyard to specify the drop-off location, and to designate a person responsible for observing the drone's flight path.
 The drones cost $146,000 to build per unit, and had a reach of five kilometers.

+In November 2024, Amazon began delivery operations using its MK30 delivery drone in Tolleson, Arizona for eligible items weighing five pounds or less.
+In October 2025 a collision between two Prime Air MK30 drones and a construction crane in Arizona led to a temporary pause in the service and probes by the FAA and NTSB.

 United States regulations and testing under waiver program

 In the FAA Modernization and Reform Act of 2012, Congress issued the Federal Aviation Administration a deadline of September 30, 2015 to accomplish a "safe integration of civil unmanned aircraft systems into the national airspace system."
 In August 2016 commercial use of UAV technology was legalized by the United States Congress.

 In March 2015, the FAA granted Amazon permission to begin U.S. testing of a prototype under a waiver to the then regulations.
 Amazon reported that the vehicle cleared for use was obsolete.
 In April 2015, the FAA allowed Amazon to begin testing current models.
 In the interim, Amazon had begun testing at a Canadian site close to the United States border.